briancaffey/django-step-by-step/vuepress-docs/docs/deploy/aws/docker-swarm-ec2/README.md

 - **docker swarm vs docker compose** - Docker swarm is a **container orchestration tool** that is built into docker.
 It is similar to docker compose, but there are some important differences.
 Applications running in docker swarm clusters are defined by "stack files".
 Stack files are YAML files that use the docker compose file format, but there are some differences.
 For example, docker compose lets you reference a Dockerfile in the `image` key, but stack files require that an image URI is specified.

   Docker compose was originally developed as a tool for local development, and docker swarm was designed for running container workloads in production.
 Docker compose can be used to run applications in production, however.

-  This deployment scenario is similar to the one described in the <a :href="$withBase('/deploy/digital-ocean/')">DigitalOcean</a> section.

 - **application, project, construct** - These words may be confusing. `construct` refers to the `DockerEc2` construct that spins up the infrastructure and the application. `application` refers to the application that is running in the docker swarm cluster. `project` refers to the application, construct and infrastructure as whole.